samuel-lucas6/Cryptography-Guidelines/README.md

 4. Append the authentication tag to the ciphertext: this is common practice and how AEADs operate.

 5. Concatenating multiple variable length parameters (e.g. `HMAC(message: additionalData || ciphertext, key: macKey)`) can lead to **attacks**: if you fail to concatenate the lengths of the parameters (e.g. `HMAC(message: additionalData || ciphertext || additionalDataLength || ciphertextLength, key: macKey)`, with the lengths converted to a fixed number of bytes, such as 4 bytes to represent an integer, consistently in either big- or little-endian, regardless of the endianness of the machine), then your implementation will be susceptible to [canonicalization attacks](https://soatok.blog/2021/07/30/canonicalization-attacks-against-macs-and-signatures/) because an attacker can shift bytes in the different parameters whilst producing a valid authentication tag.
 AEADs do this length concatenation for you to prevent this.

+#### Discussion:
+Despite SHA3 being the new standard, it's hard to recommend over HMAC-SHA2 for the following reasons:
+- There's currently nothing wrong with HMAC-SHA2.
+- HMAC-SHA2 is widely available.
+- The different variants are a mess, with some being less available in cryptographic libraries.
+- It's slower.
+- HMAC-SHA3, which is considerably easier to use than doing concatenation yourself, is unnecessarily inefficient, making it even slower.

 ## Symmetric Key Size
 #### Use (not in order because they have different use cases):